moldovancsaba/work.direct/README.md

 - Set `ADMIN_PASSWORD` in `.env.local` (example: `ADMIN_PASSWORD=playmass`)

 Security note:
 - This is intentionally simple and unsigned for MVP.
-See ROADMAP for future upgrade to signed tokens/JWT and additional hardening (rate limiting, lockouts, audit logs).
+See ROADMAP for future upgrade to signed tokens/JWT.
+- **Rate Limiting**: Login endpoint is protected with 5 attempts/minute limit (brute force protection) ✅
+- **Input Validation**: Password field validated and XSS-sanitized via Zod schemas ✅
+- **Structured Logging**: All login attempts logged with structured data for security monitoring ✅

 ## 🔵 Facebook Login (SDK)